 4) In a large bowl- whisk together the flour, baking soda, baking powder, salt.

 5) Whisk sugars into the bowl with the melted butter.
 Once fully combined, whisk in 1 egg and combine before adding the second egg.
+Stir in tahini.
 Add the vanilla.

 6) Combine the wet Ingredients with your dry ingredients and mix with a spatula until combined.
 This step takes some wrist action for a few minutes but do not over mix!
 Fold in the chocolate.

 7) Option to wrap the dough overnight- this enhances the flavor but its not required.
 You can also bake right away!

 8) Bake for 10-11 minutes or until slightly golden on top.
 I always under bake my cookies because they will continue to bake once out of the oven.
 They may still appear soft but they will firm up!
 Take them out at this point.